-Each of the Gigabit Ethernet LAN ports (LAN1/LAN2) has two LEDs on the back of the connectors.
+The Gigabit Ethernet LAN ports (located beside the Video port) has two LEDs.
 The yellow LED indicates activity while the other LED may be green, orange or off to indicate the speed of the connection.
 See the table at right for the functions associated with the second LED.